adamsitnik/performance/docs/regressions.md

 # Profiling

 If the benchmark that has regressed is not a nano-benchmark, you should use a profiler to find out what exactly has regressed.
-This is explained in the [Profiling workflow for dotnet/runtime repository](profiling-workflow-dotnet-runtime.md) doc, below you can find a quick recap.
+This is explained in the [Profiling workflow for dotnet/runtime repository](profiling-workflow-dotnet-runtime.md) doc.
+Below you can find a quick recap.

 You need to: